Pensioner Mortgages For 60, 65, 70, Or 80-Year-Olds

 To be approved for interest only mortgages for over 60s, every lender will ask you to provide a repayment plan.
 Speculation doesn’t count for this.

-You can’t approach a mortgage for pensioners lender asking for an interest-only mortgage basing your reasoning for affordability being that you fully intend to downsize when your kids fly the nest.
+You can’t approach a mortgage lender for pensioners asking for an interest-only mortgage, based on your reasoning that affordability is due to your intention to downsize when your kids leave home.

-That would mean speculating on future house prices; as you’ll know, those can flat line.
-Lenders will need to see evidence that you have a future-proof repayment plan or as close to sure that your investment plans will materialise with enough capital to repay the mortgage at the end of the term.
+That would mean speculating on future house prices, which, as you’ll know, can flatline.
+Lenders will need to see evidence that you have a future-proof repayment plan or are as close as possible to ensuring that your investment plans will materialise with enough capital to repay the mortgage at the end of the term.

 What you need are repayment vehicles such as:

-You won’t need all of those listed, but enough of any to prove to lenders that you have a sound investment plan that will pay enough to repay the loan.
-Different lenders have different repayment vehicles they’ll accept.
+You won’t need all of those listed, but enough to demonstrate to lenders that you have a sound investment plan that will generate sufficient returns to repay the loan.
+Different lenders accept different repayment vehicles.

-As an example, this document from Scottish Widows shows what they’d consider acceptable for a repayment plan and the evidence you’d need to present them with to prove your ability to repay the capital of the loan.
+For example, this document from Scottish Widows shows what they’d consider acceptable for a repayment plan and the evidence you’d need to present to prove your ability to repay the loan’s capital.
 Find out more about mortgages for 65 and over here.

 It’s important to note that when you have an interest-only mortgage, lenders can ask you at any time to review and provide evidence that your repayment plan is still on track.
 If they feel it’s not going to be sufficient to cover the loan amount, they can ask you to change your mortgage from interest-only to another type of mortgage product that will repay the capital plus interest.

-Are you a pensioner on a low income?
+Are you a pensioner on a low income who needs mortgage lending?

-If you are like many asset-rich and cash-poor pensioners, a good option for you could be equity release.
+If you are like many asset-rich, cash-poor pensioners, equity release could be a good option for you.

-The team at 1st UK Money are here to answer any questions or concerns you might have regarding pensioner mortgages, so please feel free to contact us today.
+The team at 1st UK Money is here to answer any questions or concerns you may have regarding pensioner mortgages, so please don’t hesitate to contact us today.

 Interest only mortgages for over 65 year olds

-Because mortgage for pensioners interest rates are so low, it is even possible for someone over 65 to sell their existing home a buy a new home.
+Because mortgage interest rates for pensioners are so low, it is even possible for someone over 65 to sell their existing home and buy a new home.

 Some interest-only mortgages for over 65 year olds have monthly payments lower than that property’s council tax bill.

-As the mortgages are interest only and the principal is never paid down, the payments are very low.
+The mortgages are interest only, and the principal is never paid down, so the payments are very low.
 If you are smart enough to pick a property in a good area with house price growth, your house price appreciation could easily swamp the small monthly payment.

 And it’s not just people over 65.
 A mortgage over 70 UK is quite possible as retirement income is very stable, and lenders have a high degree of confidence in the UK residential property market.